Lie algebra deformations in characteristic 2: Introduction

+We note that although $\fh_I(n;\uN)$ is well defined, \textbf{there is no Lie algebra} $\fpo_I(n;\uN)$ with the bracket \eqref{P.B.}.
+Indeed, the bracket should be antisymmetric, i.e., alternate, while $\{x_i,x_i\}_{I}=1$, not 0.
+More on possible brackets corresponding to the alternate bilinear form $B$ can be found in \cite{LeP} and subsec.~\ref{Pb}.

-\ssec{Overview} Hereafter $\Kee$ is an algebraically closed (unless otherwise specified) field, $\Char\Kee=p$.
-The stock of non-isomorphic species in the zoo of simple finite dimensional Lie algebras for $p=2$, was until recently considered uncomfortably numerous (see Introduction to \cite{S}), even despite being incomplete, since it has more exhibits than one would have considered ``normal", if we take the case of characteristic $p>3$, see \cite{BGP}, as the ``norm".
+\ssec{Overview of the situation} Even the incomplete stock of nonisomorphic spe\-cies in the zoo of simple finite-dimensional Lie algebras for $p=2$ was until recently considered uncomfortably numerous (see the introduction in \cite{S}).
+It has many more exhibits than would have been considered ``normal" if the classification in cases $p>3$ were taken as a ``norm."
+A final touch in the proof of the classification can be found in \cite{BGP}.